SAGA – The Historical Society Journal

 The Sögufélag journal publication

-The Saga journal was first published in 1949.
+Saga was first published in 1949.
 During its first few years, Saga was published in sheets, and several annual sheet issues were bound together into a single volume.
-This means that the labelled annual publications are much fewer than the actual number of years that the journal has been published.
+As a result, labelled annual publications are much fewer than the actual number of years that the journal has been published.

-Saga has been published regularly since the 1970s in a single, high-quality volume each year.
-In 2002, Saga began to be published in two volumes each year, one in the spring and another in the autumn.
-At present, all older Saga publications are available on Tímarit.is.
+Saga has been published regularly since the 1970s in a single, high-quality volume each year and semiannually, in spring and autumn, since 2002.
+At present, all older publications are available on Tímarit.is.

-In addition to Saga, the Sögufélag has published two other journals: Blanda and Ný Saga.
-The founders of the Association understood that it was not sufficient to serve up the historical raw materials contained in the sources, but rather that the material had to be processed into a readable narrative for the public.
-The Association performed this interpretive role by publishing the paper Blanda in 1918–1953.
+In addition to Saga, the Historical Society has published two other journals: Blanda and Ný Saga.
+The founding members of the Society understood that it was not enough just to publish primary sources, but rather that the material had to be processed into a readable narrative for the general reader.
+This was done by publishing the paper Blanda from 1918 to 1953.
 The paper published essays and a diverse range of interesting source material and was quickly held in high regard.
 The entire publication of Blanda is accessible on Tímarit.is.